 In Nepal, the "Communist Party of Nepal" is the official name of MANY Communist parties within Nepal.
 The most famous of the "Communist Parties" is the CPN (Maoist), but...now it has to fight a rebel breakaway faction that calls itself...the CPN (Maoist).
 Luckily, the main CPN (Maoist) fused with the Communist Party of Nepal (Unity Centre-Masal) and now calls itself the Unified Communist Party of Nepal (Maoist).

-The British general election of 1979 was contested by the Labour Party, the Social Democratic and Labour Party, the Independent Labour Party, the Communist Party of Britain, the Scottish Labour Party, the Workers' Revolutionary Party, the Independent Social Democratic and Labour Party, the Workers' Party, the Northern Ireland Labour Party, the Democratic Labour Party, the Socialist Unity Party (the ironing is delicious!), the Independent Socialist Party, the Workers Party (Leninist), the Social Democratic Party and the Socialist Party of Great Britain.
+The British general election of 1979 was contested by the Labour Party, the Social Democratic and Labour Party,note Who in fairness were and remain a Northern Irish party which associated with Labour and did not compete with them the Independent Labour Party, the Communist Party of Britain, the Scottish Labour Party,note Which was not the same thing as the Scottish branch of the Labour Party, but rather a group of Scottish Labour supporters angered at the failure of the Wilson government to start the process of devolution; it quickly became a target for far-left entryism the Workers' Revolutionary Party, the Independent Social Democratic and Labour Party, the Workers' Party, the Northern Ireland Labour Party, the Democratic Labour Party, the Socialist Unity Party (the ironing is delicious!), the Independent Socialist Party, the Workers Party (Leninist), the Social Democratic Party and the Socialist Party of Great Britain.
 Not that there weren't some important policy differences between different leftist groups, but Jesus.
 The winner, incidentally, of that particular election was none other than... the Conservative Party.

 This factionalism eventually improved, but remained endemic during the 1980s which was one of the key reasons why the Conservative Party held onto power until 1997.
 Things weren't helped by tensions between the local Labour parties and councils, which tended to subscribe to more radical ideologies, and the more moderate national Labour party.